onekiwano/onekiwano.github.io/_pages/home.md

 <br>
 <br>

-At Kiwano, we believe that finance can work hand in hand with social causes and even help tackle the challenges of today and tomorrow.
+At Kiwano, we believe that finance can work hand in hand with social causes, and help tackle the challenges of today and tomorrow.
 By providing stability and predictability to the crypto world, we will grow our projects and allow more entrepreneurs to develop their new exciting ventures.
 </p>

 <br>